devhawk/blog-posts/Posts/20090107-1523-nightly-builds-technical-info/json-content.md

 be my only option.

-As you can see in the code above, these Azure blob containers are set to be publically accessible (via ContainerAccessControl<span style="color: blue">.</span>Public argument passed to CreateContainer).
+As you can see in the code above, these Azure blob containers are set to be publically accessible (via ContainerAccessControl.Public argument passed to CreateContainer).
 So for my C\# app, I’m simply using calling XDocument.Load with the [List Blobs operation url](http://msdn.microsoft.com/en-us/library/dd135734.aspx), shaping the